odoo/documentation/content/developer/reference/frontend/hooks.rst

      - Short Description
    * - :ref:`useBus <frontend/hooks/usebus>`
      - subscribe and unsubscribe to a bus
+   * - :ref:`usePager <frontend/hooks/usepager>`
+     - Display the pager of the control panel of a view.
    * - :ref:`usePosition <frontend/hooks/useposition>`
      - position an element relative to a target